 Whilst these applications can be more complex, we find that there is generally something within an individual’s circumstances which will demonstrate their ties to their home.

 It may be that a retired individual is a member of a local club or social group and can provide evidence of this.
 Alternatively, they may care for a neighbour or look after a friend or relative’s children on a regular basis.
 Where an applicant cannot provide evidence of strong ties to their home country in the way of work commitments or property ownership, they should carefully consider any alternative evidence that they may be able to provide.
 It is very unusual for an individual, who considers their circumstances in detail, to not be able to provide any evidence of their ties to their home country.

 UK Visit Visa applications: how we can help

 We have significant experience in assisting individuals with complex circumstances or who have previously received a refusal to make successful visit visa applications.

-If you require advice on an application for a UK visit visa one of our team would be happy to have an initial discussion and can be contacted here.
+If you require advice on an application for a UK visit visa one of our team would be happy to have an initial discussion.
+Please contact us or complete our enquiry form below.